deadsmond/HumanShortCode/python/README.md

 Convert an integer into a short, fixed-length alphanumeric code.

-- id_number — Integer to encode
+- id_number: Integer to encode
-- alphabet — Optional custom alphabet (default: "ASDEIUNWRQXBOKH")
+- alphabet: Optional custom alphabet (default: "ASDEIUNWRQXBOKH")
-- length — Total code length excluding hyphen (default: 8)
+- length: Total code length excluding hyphen (default: 8)

 Returns a code string with a hyphen inserted at the center.